 3. Speed 🏎

 Another defining difference between XRP and other cryptocurrencies is the speed at which payments can be processed.
-A transaction made with XRP is settled in just 4 seconds, unlike Bitcoin where transaction times can vary depending on how congested the network is - ranging anywhere from 10 minutes to extreme cases of 16 hours.
+A transaction made with XRP is settled in just 4 seconds.
+For Bitcoin, meanwhile, transaction times can vary depending on how congested the network is – ranging anywhere from 10 minutes to extreme cases of 16 hours.

 Cryptocurrencies like Bitcoin were created as a peer-to-peer payment system, with the purpose of cutting out banks and government control.

 XRP was actually intended as a ‘bridge currency’ for financial institutions, to allow them to make simple, fast, cross-border payments, without the need for multiple middlemen, or the huge fees usually associated with these types of transactions.